av-cli

 Critical Rules

 NEVER use git commit or git push directly.
-Always use av commit and av sync --push=yes --prune=yes.
+Always use av commit for commits and av pr (which pushes automatically) or av sync --push=yes --prune=yes for pushing.
 Using git directly skips restacking and breaks the stack.

 NEVER pass --no-edit to av commit --amend.
 The flag doesn't exist — no-edit is already the default behavior.
 Just use av commit --amend.